Vicente Mir: Coaching career

 Mir was appointed director of youth football at Benidorm CF in 2002, remaining in the position several years.
 Afterwards, he took the reins of Alicante CF's reserves, promoting from the regional championships in his first year and nearly achieving the feat the following campaign, with a team full of youngsters.

 For 2010–11, Mir joined Valencia B, leading the club to Segunda División B at the first attempt.
 He was relieved of his duties in December 2011, having recorded four wins, four draws and nine defeats during the season.

 In 2012, Mir moved to fellow reserve team Elche CF Ilicitano, and in his first season he led them to a historic promotion to the third division.
 The following campaign they went unbeaten at home, but lost the play-off place to UE Llagostera on the last day, and he was sacked following relegation in May 2015.

 Mir returned to the city of Alicante on 18 January 2016, being hired by third-tier club Hércules CF on 18 January 2016.
 He was dismissed on 27 June after defeat to Cádiz CF in the play-off final.

 Mir was appointed by third-level strugglers Real Murcia CF on 26 February 2017, replacing the fired Paco García.
 After guiding them to the playoffs he switched to Elche on 15 June, who dismissed him five months later.

 On 30 May 2018, Mir was named CD Alcoyano manager.
 He left the following 27 February by mutual consent, when a 4–1 loss at fellow strugglers CD Teruel put the team one point off the relegation play-offs.

 Mir returned for a second spell at Hércules on 9 December 2019, replacing Jesús Muñoz who had been fired earlier the same day.
 He lasted only until the following 11 February when, within 24 hours of a public vote of confidence from the board, he was dismissed from a team five points adrift in the relegation places.

 In the following years, Mir was in charge of Águilas FC, Atlético Saguntino and Torrent CF, leading the last two clubs to promotion to Segunda Federación.
 On 26 December 2024, he returned to Alcoyano for a second spell, but resigned three months later.

+On 24 October 2025, Mir returned to the Tercera Federación as he was named the new manager of La Nucía.
+After leading the club to promotion to Segunda Federación via the play–offs, Mir renewed his contract for a further year.